JaeDukSeo/animator_extension/readme.md

 `https://github.com/Animator-Anon/animator_extension`

+Or use this command:

+`git clone https://github.com/Animator-Anon/animator_extension extensions/animator_extension`

 ## Explanation of settings:

 Many explanations exist in the up in expandable sections of the page.
 Look for a triangle right side.